Molecular cloud: Research and discovery

 In 1951, two research groups nearly simultaneously discovered radio emission from interstellar neutral hydrogen.
 Ewen and Purcell reported the detection of the 21-cm line in March, 1951.
 Using the radio telescope at the Kootwijk Observatory, Muller and Oort reported the detection of the hydrogen emission line in May of that same year.

 Left to right: Jan Oort, Hendrik C. van de Hulst, Pieter Oosterhoff.
 Jan Oort had a pivotal role in the research that lead to the discovery of molecular clouds.

 Once the 21-cm emission line was detected, radio astronomers began mapping the neutral hydrogen distribution of the Milky Way Galaxy.
 Van de Hulst, Muller, and Oort, aided by a team of astronomers from Australia, published the Leiden-Sydney map of neutral hydrogen in the galactic disk in 1958 on the Monthly Notices of the Royal Astronomical Society.
 This was the first neutral hydrogen map of the galactic disc and also the first map showing the spiral arm structure within it.

 Following the work on atomic hydrogen detection by van de Hulst, Oort and others, astronomers began to regularly use radio telescopes, this time looking for interstellar molecules.
-In 1963 Alan Barrett and Sander Weinred at MIT found the emission line of OH in the supernova remnant Cassiopeia A. This was the first radio detection of an interstellar molecule at radio wavelengths.
+In 1963 Alan Barrett and Sander Weinreb at MIT found the emission line of OH in the supernova remnant Cassiopeia A. This was the first radio detection of an interstellar molecule at radio wavelengths.
 More interstellar OH detections quickly followed and in 1965, Harold Weaver and his team of radio astronomers at Berkeley, identified OH emissions lines coming from the direction of the Orion Nebula and in the constellation of Cassiopeia.

 In 1968, Cheung, Rank, Townes, Thornton and Welch detected NH₃ inversion line radiation in interstellar space.
 A year later, Lewis Snyder and his colleagues found interstellar formaldehyde.
 Also in the same year George Carruthers managed to identify molecular hydrogen.
 The numerous detections of molecules in interstellar space would help pave the way to the discovery of molecular clouds in 1970.